 Mile High Rowing Club Coaches

-Under the leadership of Head Coach Grace Malacrida, Mile High Rowing Club has a group of talented coaches with extensive experience working with youth rowers.
+Our Head Coach and one of the club founders, Grace Malacrida, has a group of talented coaches with extensive experience working with youth rowers.

 - Assistant Head Coaches: Anne Strobridge & Liz Moore

 - Coaches: Rachel Baumgartner, Liz Hart, Lisa Dirth, Rachel Junge , Jeremy Bernstein, Clarissa Hand, Virginia Dodenhoff, & Cass Bruins

 - Summer Coaches: Brook Mcintyre, Piper Robinson and Etta Carpendar